Adam Milne

 Adam Fraser Milne (born 13 April 1992) is a New Zealand professional cricketer who plays limited overs cricket for the New Zealand national cricket team.
 He is a right-arm fast bowler.
+He was also a part of the New Zealand squad to finish as runners-up at the 2015 Cricket World Cup.

 Early life

 Milne was born in Palmerston North, New Zealand and attended Palmerston North Intermediate Normal School, and then Palmerston North Boys' High School.